 The CSO Box Office can verify your purchase and either regenerate your email tickets, or reprint them for pick up at Will Call.

 Children are welcome and encouraged to attend all CSO concerts.
 Concerts typically last for 2 hours, with a 15-20 minute intermission approximately 45 minutes into the concert.
 Some concerts may be more appropriate for children, such as our CSO Family Concert or Home for the Holidays matinee.
-For Masterworks performances, children 17 and under are admitted free with a paid adult admission.
-For other regular series concert, there is a $15 ticket price for children under the age of 18.
+For most CSO performances, Student and Child tickets are just $10.
+For all performances in the First Horizon Foundation Pops Series, Student and Child tickets are 50% off the listed adult price.

 Yes!
 Our major performance venues are ADA compliant.
 Please let the box office know when ordering tickets if you require special seating or are in a wheelchair so they can make the appropriate seating arrangement.
 Please see an usher or CSO staff member if you require extra assistance

 Meter parking is available on the surrounding streets at Soldiers & Sailors Memorial Auditorium.
 Meters are enforced by the Chattanooga Parking Authority Monday through Saturday between 8am & 6pm.